 Still, a VHF-only antenna hasn’t been a terribly useful thing.
 If you had a VHF-only antenna, you’d be missing out on most of the channels in your home market.
 Not only that, but most of the bulk of a large antenna is actually in the VHF part, so VHF antennas tend to be large and bulky and taking out the UHF portion doesn’t actually save space or money in manufacturing.
 What I’m saying is that a VHF-only version of our super-powered HD8200XL wouldn’t be much smaller or much cheaper, but it would be less useful.

-Of course, if you’re a real hobbyist you’re possibly still thinking that you want a true VHF-only antenna.
-You could work with a small UHF/VHF version and tear it apart, or if you’re really hard-core you could fabricate your own out of aluminum.
+If you’re really hard-core you could fabricate your own out of aluminum.
 For the rest of us, though, a VHF/UHF antenna works just fine.

 Get the antenna you need from Solid Signal

 Solid Signal has the best selection of all the best antenna brands.
 Browse now to find the antenna you’ll need, or give us a call at 888-233-7563 and talk to a real, certified antenna technician at our Novi, MI corporate offices.
 We’re here to help you realize your antenna dreams!
 If you’d prefer to contact us over email, fill out the form below and one of our staff will get right back to you, usually with 24 hours.